π§ Metrics

 Labels

-Labels is a map of key to string values, the key name follows the same rule as the metric name, and any reserved keywords will be appended with _ .
+is a map of key to string values.
+The key name follows the same rule as the metric name, and any reserved keywords will be appended with _

 Our system automatically adds a few reserved labels, including chain, version, contract_name, contract_address, aggregation_minutes, aggregation_days.
 If users use these labels, an error will be returned and visible on the UI.

-You could also add your own custom labels to differentiate the characteristics of the thing that is being measured.
+You can also add your own custom labels to differentiate the characteristics of the thing that is being measured.
 For example:

 tvl.record(ctx, v, {coin: coinInfo.symbol, bridge: coinInfo.bridge, type: coinInfo.token_type.type})

-This submits TVL with symbol being used as a tag.
+This submits TVL with symbol being used as a label.

 Descriptor